stevens-code/sizebot/README.md

 In order for the bot to run, it needs to have a token from Discord.
 From the Bot section in Discord's application settings, click the "Reset Token" button and copy the token generated into a file called "data/token.txt".
 Now the Bot will log into Discor using a token.

 ### Install Python packages
-python3 -m pip install -U discord.py pysqlite3 psutil Pillow
+python3 -m pip install -U discord.py pysqlite3 psutil Pillow numpy pandas matplotlib seaborn